-There is a 12 month electrical contractors installation warranty on Air-Conditioning units and for the first year any air conditioning issues should be reported to Sunland first before making a manufacturer's warranty call.
-The manufacturer's warranty is five (5) years.
+There is a 12 month electrical contractors installation warranty on Air-Conditioning units, and for the first year any air conditioning issues should be reported to Sunland first before making a manufacturer's warranty call.
+The manufacturer's warranty on the air conditioning units is five (5) years.
+There is a 12 month warranty on all exhaust fans.

-/6.2 ENERGY SOURCES
+76.2 ENERGY SOURCES